blualg/m-ovito/doc/manual/reference/file_formats/input/lammps_dump_local.rst

 in conjunction with a :ref:`particles.modifiers.load_trajectory` modifier to amend an already loaded particle model with varying bonds, e.g. from a reactive MD simulation.

-The reader can parse gzipped files (".gz" suffix) directly.
+The reader can parse gzipped files (".gz" suffix) and zstd compressed files (".zst" suffix) directly.
 Binary files (".bin" suffix) are *not* supported.

 .. _file_formats.input.lammps_dump_local.property_mapping: